 “Just Like on Television.”
 The best of the set, a hilarious transcription of a police interrogation.

 “The Alectryomancer.”
-Also good, a Roald Dahl-type of tale vaguely connected to Cockfighter.
+A Roald Dahl-type of tale vaguely connected to Cockfighter.

 The best things in the posthumous anthologies are more essential than The Machine in Ward Eleven, although there isn’t always enough context provided to make sense of the work.

 “Jim Tully: Holistic Barbarian.”
 Tully is getting more of his due these days, but when Willeford wrote about him he was almost forgotten.
 According to Herron, Willeford even considered writing a Tully biography.
-The way Willeford talks about Tully reminds me of Westlake writing about Peter Rabe: masters humbly acknowledging important teachers.
+The way Willeford talks about Tully recalls Westlake writing about Peter Rabe: masters humbly acknowledging important teachers.

 “Diane Johnson’s Hammett.”
-The essential first paragraph has already been quoted here and in other places.
+The essential first paragraph has already been quoted above.